LeoBreebaart/muninn/docs/index.md

 layout: home
 ---

-Muninn is a library and a set of command-line tools to create and manage data product catalogues and archives.
+Leo's Muninn is a library and a set of command-line tools to create and manage data product catalogues and archives.
 [More information](about)

 # User documentation: